Health Care Reform Dashboard

 COBRA Premium Subsidies – A Little More Guidance (and a Reminder)

-Posted in COBRA, Health Plans, Healthcare Providers / Suppliers
+Posted in COBRA, COVID-19, Health Plans, Healthcare Providers / Suppliers

 The IRS issued a new notice that provides guidance on a few issues that were not fully addressed in its earlier notice on the Consolidated Omnibus Budget Reconciliation Act (COBRA) premium subsidy requirements set forth in the American Rescue Plan Act (ARPA).
 ARPA generally requires the cost of coverage under COBRA between April 1, 2021, and September 30, 2021, to [&hellip… Continue Reading »